brannerchinese/Gauge_Voice_Transcription/README.md

-## Gauge_Voice_Transcription
+## Gauge Voice Transcription

 **Calculate various quantitative gauges of the accuracy of voice transcription.**

 ---

-[Slides](http://htmlpreview.github.io/?https://github.com/brannerchinese/Gauge_Voice_Transcription/blob/master/SLIDES/branner_interfering_with_STT_slides_20140214.html) of Hack and Tell presentation.
-(These slides may not display correctly on GitHub.com; if not, clone this repository to a regular file system and open the `html` file from there.
+### [Slides](http://htmlpreview.github.io/?https://github.com/brannerchinese/Gauge_Voice_Transcription/blob/master/SLIDES/branner_interfering_with_STT_slides_20140214.html) of Hack and Tell presentation

+These slides may not display correctly on GitHub.com; if not, clone this repository to a regular file system and open the `html` file from there.

 ---